 From 1972, the tournament was held annually at the Kooyong Lawn Tennis Club until 1988, when the competition was shifted to Melbourne Park, a sports complex where it has since been hosted every year.

-Early in its history, the Australian Open struggled to attract many foreign players.
+Early in its history, the tournament struggled to attract many foreign players.
 This was because, in the early 20th century, simply journeying to Australia could be very time-consuming for overseas players.

-The tournament was also in tough competition with other Australian tournaments; however, the number of players eligible to play in the Australian Open was greatly expanded in 1969, which was the same year the tournament was given its modern name.
+The tournament was also in tough competition with other Australian tournaments; however, the number of players eligible to play in the tennis tournament was greatly expanded in 1969, which was the same year the tournament was given its modern name.

 Since the move to Melbourne Park, attendance has quickly grown from just 244,859 in 1988 to 728,763 in 2017.
 Men's, women's and mixed doubles competitions take place within the tournament, the biggest stars of which are nonetheless the players who reach the later stages of the men's and women's singles.